 - SD Cards: Common cards that we can use in all reflex and compact cameras.

 - Compact Flash Cards: Cards that we can use mainly in most advanced and professional cameras.
-They have a higher writing and reading speed and are more resistant.
+They have higher writing and reading speed and are more resistant.

-This accessory helps us handle the camera more easily when shooting vertically, at the same time it adds more battery power to our camera body.
-It is used mainly in portrait photography and long exposure photos (such as star trails) that consume a lot of power.
+This accessory helps us handle the camera more easily when shooting vertically, and at the same time it adds more battery power to our camera body.
+It is used mainly in portrait photography and long exposure photos (such as star trails) that consume a high percentage of battery.

 Due to its weight and size, we do not recommend taking it for travel unless we have to do long portrait or time-lapse sessions.

-We will not need to carry cleaning accessories with our backpack, although it is advisable to carry at least:
+We don’t need to carry many cleaning accessories in our backpack, although it is recommended to take at least:

 - Microfiber cleaning cloth: To clean both lenses and filters.
-If we are going to take waterfalls or maritime photographs, it will be convenient to have several on your hands.
+If we are going to shoot waterfalls or sea photographs, it will be convenient to have several on your hands.

-- Air pear and cleaning brush: To avoid scratching our lens, blow on the surface with an air pear and then remove all dirt with a brush before cleaning with microfiber cloth.
+- Air pear and cleaning brush: To prevent any scratch on our lens, blow on the surface with an air pear and then remove all dirt with a brush before using the microfiber cloth.

 - Cleansing wipes: Our favorite cleaner, to quickly clean any lens or filter.

-Many of these products can be purchased together in packs and affordable prices.
+Many of these products can be purchased together in packs at affordable prices.

 SAVE money WITH YOUR TRAVEL PHOTOGRAPHY equipment

 There are two cases where I recommend renting photography equipment.

-The other case where I always recommend renting is when going on a trip where special camera features are required only on occasion.
+The other case where I always recommend renting is when going on a trip where special shots are required only on occasion.
 For example, it is unnecessary to buy a powerful telephoto lens for a Safari if it is unlikely to be used again.
-Instead, you can use that money toward renting the best telephoto lenses available in the market and still save a significant sum of money.
+Instead, you can use that money for renting the best telephoto lens available in the market and still save a significant sum of money.